Fraunhofer pattern in the presence of Majorana zero modes

 \section{Scattering model}

 In order to have a deeper insight into the periodicity changes introduced in the Fraunhofer pattern by the presence of MBSs, we construct a phenomenological scattering model including the main ingredients participating in the setup, that is, helical modes propagating around the normal part in the presence of a magnetic flux, and two superconducting slabs accounting for scattering events with a bulk superconductor and MBS, see Fig.~\ref{fig:Scattsetup}.
-Furthermore, this model also allows us to replace the MBSs by accidental zero energy modes and to study the resulting Fraunhofer pattern.
+Furthermore, this model also allows us to consider accidental zero energy modes instead of MBSs and to study the resulting Fraunhofer pattern.

 \begin{widetext}